Skip to main content

 Kitchen Extensions Tip for Crystal Palace Homeowners

-Crystal Palace straddles the Bromley and Lambeth borough boundary — make sure you know which council your property falls under before starting.
-The hillside topography means many properties have stepped foundations and sloping gardens, which can add £3,000-£5,000 to groundwork costs.
+Crystal Palace straddles the Bromley and Lambeth borough boundary, so make sure you know which council your property falls under before starting.
+The hillside topography means many properties have stepped foundations and sloping gardens, which add to the groundwork involved.
 Trial holes are essential before pricing, as ground conditions vary dramatically even between neighbouring properties on the hill.

 Kitchen Extensions in Crystal Palace: What's Included